ImageMagick/Usage-Markdown/files/index.md

 [![\[IM Output\]](rose_read_modifier.gif)](rose_read_modifier.gif)

-Note however that '`[]`' characters are usually also special shell meta-characters, so if you use them it is a good idea to quote the additional modifier, to stop UNIX shells interpreting it.
+Note however that '`[]`' characters are usually also special shell meta-characters, so if you use them it is a good idea to quote the additional modifier, to stop Unix shells interpreting it.

 Both the "`-extract`" setting and the read modifier do the same job, though the latter will override the former.

-Also, when you use a modifier, you must let IM handle any special file expansion meta-characters, such as '`*`' and '`?`', as a UNIX shell will not 'find' the requested files due to the modifier.
+Also, when you use a modifier, you must let IM handle any special file expansion meta-characters, such as '`*`' and '`?`', as a Unix shell will not 'find' the requested files due to the modifier.
 What it actually does in that case is shell dependent.
 As such, the whole filename should be quoted when using read modifiers.